Ai Accountant

 Receivable and Payable Days

 DSO (Days Sales Outstanding) measures average collection time.
-A quick example, receivables of ₹50 lakhs with monthly credit sales of ₹40 lakhs gives DSO of 37.5 days, you are waiting over a month to get paid after making a sale.
+A quick example: receivables of ₹50 lakhs with monthly credit sales of ₹40 lakhs gives DSO of 37.5 days.
+You are waiting over a month to get paid after making a sale.

 DPO (Days Payable Outstanding) tracks how long you take to pay vendors.
-Use rolling averages, adjust for credit notes, advances, and partial payments, otherwise results get distorted.
+Use rolling averages.
+Adjust for credit notes, advances, and partial payments, otherwise results get distorted.
 Exclude advances from DSO to avoid artificially inflated numbers.
-If DSO is 45 days and DPO is 30 days, you are financing customers with your own cash or costly working capital loans.

 Inventory Turns

-Inventory turnover equals cost of goods sold divided by average inventory.
-Trading businesses often target 8 to 12 turns annually, manufacturing sees 4 to 8, D2C brands achieve 6 to 10.
-Link turnover to dead stock detection and procurement cycles, adjust baselines for seasonality, a garment trader will see different rates during festivals versus monsoon.
-Watch items stuck beyond 120 days, your dashboard should flag these for clearance or supplier negotiations.
+Link turnover to dead stock detection and procurement cycles.
+Adjust baselines for seasonality.
+A garment trader will see different rates during festivals versus monsoon.
+Watch items stuck beyond 120 days.
+Your dashboard should flag these for clearance or supplier negotiations.

 Cash Conversion Cycle (CCC)

-CCC equals DSO plus DIO, minus DPO, telling you how long cash is tied up in operations.
-Shorter cycles free cash.
-A textile trader in Surat moved CCC from 75 days to 50 by extending DPO to 45 days and tightening DSO to 35 days, freeing ₹25 lakhs without new funding.
+A textile trader in Surat moved CCC from 75 days to 50 by extending DPO to 45 days and tightening DSO to 35 days.
+This freed ₹25 lakhs without new funding.
 Remedies include tighter aging follow ups and inventory optimized to real demand patterns.

 Vendor and Customer Aging

-Use India standard buckets, 0 to 7, 15, 30, 60, 90, 120 plus.
-Prioritize high value overdues first.
-Pay special attention to MSME vendors because of the 45 day payment rule, see the MSME payment rule.
-Generate action lists, tell collections who to call today, and payables who to schedule this week based on terms, cash, and importance.
+Pay special attention to MSME vendors because of the 45 day payment rule under the MSMED Act provisions.
+Generate action lists.
+Tell collections who to call today.
+Tell payables who to schedule this week based on terms, cash, and importance.

 Visual Layout and UX